sy-github/HtmlAgilityPackLite/README.md

 # HtmlAgilityPackLite
 Portable version of HtmlAgilityPack, forked from 1.4.9.
-This library is for all types of .NET projects.
+This library conforms with .Net Standard 2.0 and is suitable for all types of .NET projects.

 ## Changelog:
 1.5.0: